anthonytoyco/moneymetrics/README.md

 - [x] **Transaction Upload from Screenshots/PDFs**: Allows users to upload images of their transactions or bank statements for processing.

-- [x] **Automated Transaction Categorization**: Uses OCR and AI to extract, categorize, and log transactions automatically with confirmation from the user.
+- [x] **Automated Transaction Categorization**: Uses AI to extract, categorize, and log transactions automatically with confirmation from the user.

 - [x] **Financial Dashboard**: Displays spending breakdowns and financial trends over time.